Technical Field Trips

 All Technical Field Trips will depart from and return to McCormick Place South, Gate 3, at the times listed in the tour descriptions.
 Please arrive 15 minutes prior to scheduled departure time.
 Only registered attendees are permitted on Technical Field Trips.

-Select the appropriate Technical Field Trip from the Ticketed Event options when registering.
+Select the appropriate Technical Field Trip from the Ticket Required events options when registering.
 Tickets will be mailed with your registration materials.
-No exchange or refund after June 10, 2013.
+No exchange or refund after May 29, 2015.
 IFT reserves the right to cancel Technical Field Trips which do not meet minimum participation requirements.
 You will receive notification and a refund if canceled.

 Illinois Institute of Technology (IIT) – Moffett Campus: The Institute for Food Safety and Health (IFSH)

 The Institute for Food Safety and Health (IFSH) was launched in April 2011 as part of the Illinois Institute of Technology (IIT).
 At the Moffett Campus, IFSH houses four centers: National Center for Food Safety and Technology (NCFST), Center for Processing Innovation (CPI), Center for Nutrition Research (CNR), and Center for Specialty Programs (CSP).
 The NCFST is the legacy consortium of the U.S. Food and Drug Administration, Illinois Institute of Technology, and over 60 food industry members.
 At the NCFST, FDA research scientists and IIT professors, technicians, and graduate students work collaboratively on food safety research and education.
 The CPI conducts innovative applied science research on new and emerging processing technologies.
 The CNR conducts pre-clinical (Moffett Campus) and clinical studies (IIT Main Campus) on health promoting aspects of foods and ingredients.
 The CSP operates a select agent lab (Clostridium botulinum) and conducts unique proficiency testing programs.
-The tour of the facilities will highlight the expertise of IFSH by showcasing the Bio-containment pilot plant, GMP pilot plant, processing areas for high pressure, pulsed light, cool plasma, laboratories for microbiological and instrumental analysis.
-Non-slip shoes with no open toes are necessary for walking in the pilot plant and laboratory areas.
+New at IFSH is The Food Safety Innovation Center that features an attractive workshop space for subscribed members and sponsors to leverage the food safety training tools and experience of the IFSH research collaborative mission.
+The primary focus of the new center is to serve the food safety needs of small and medium scale food processors by offering an interactive workshop and clinic environment.
+It is located adjacent to the GMP pilot plant and kitchen suite at Moffett Campus.
+The tour of the facilities will highlight the expertise of IFSH by showcasing the new Food Safety Innovation Center, the Bio-containment pilot plant, the GMP pilot plant, the processing areas for high pressure, pulsed light, cool plasma, and laboratories for microbiological and instrumental analysis.
+Non-slip closed toe shoes are required.
 Protective glasses, lab coats, and hard hats will be provided as needed.
-For additional information on the Institute for Food Safety and Health, visit their website at iit.edu/ifsh/research_centers.
+For additional information on the Institute for Food Safety and Health, visit their website at http://www.iit.edu/ifsh/research_centers.